Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/README.md

 This project implements and extends the AI Pacman Project developed by U.C.
 Berkely.
 (Attribution to their website here: [http://ai.berkeley.edu](http://ai.berkeley.edu/project_overview.html).)

-Due to the fact that they asks those who use and extend their project to not publish solutions/implementations to their pacman projects, I did not upload my code to this repo, only including the source code as well as video clips of my implemented and trained AI agents in action.
+Due to the fact that they asks those who use and extend their project to not publish solutions/implementations to their pacman projects, I only uploaded the source code as well as video clips of my implemented and trained AI agents in action in this repo.

 ## Project 1: Intelligent Path Search Algorithms
 Starting out with basic search algorithms such as BFS (breadth-first search), DFS (depth-first search), and UCS (uniform cost search),